 Francis A. Byrne Golf Course is ranked second on GolfPass’s “Top 20 Public Golf Courses in New Jersey – Golfers’ Choice 2025” list.
 Between this course and Rock Spring, West Orange is home to two of the best public golf courses in New Jersey.

-First opened in 1929, Hendricks Field Golf Course in Belleville is also operated by the Essex County Department of Parks.
+First opened in 1929, Belleville’s Hendricks Field Golf Course, just three miles (a 10-minute drive) from Blue Oak, is also operated by the Essex County Department of Parks.

 Over the years, renovations to this golf course have included the reconstruction of trees, greens, and bunkers alongside updated drainage for better playing conditions.